For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/product/benchmark-your-cloud-spend-with-scorecards.html

 What dimensions can I use to group business units?

-We currently support AWS EC2.
-We will be adding support for other AWS services as well as Azure and GCP in the future.
+We currently support AWS EC2, Azure Compute, and GCP Compute Engine.
+We will be adding support for other cloud resources in the future.